Land Access Conversations with BIPOC farmers Recently updated !

 What additional resources would better support BIPOC farmers?

 Not only was this event an opportunity for these farmers to discuss these issues with their peer group, but for CFT and our partners to listen and use the information to shape our future work.
-My pen hurried across the page taking notes as I tried to keep up with the dynamic, insightful conversations.

 Attendees talked about things like overwhelming closing costs, and the struggle to set up shop in communities that may be unwelcoming.
 They also talked about remedies to these issues.
 For example, many of these farmers are doing amazing things with incubator programs designed to raise up the next generation.
 They opined on co-op programs, collective ownership, and other market access resources that have been instrumental in helping them thrive.